trtcrd/SLIM/man/sections/Start-with-SLIM.md

 When a module finishes, download icons appear next to its output fields.
 You can also download uploaded, intermediate, and final result files from the session while they remain on the server.

+## HTTPS Access

+For a public server, use a DNS name and put Caddy in front of SLIM.
+Start SLIM with `bash start_slim_v1.0.0.sh --caddy-domain slim.example.org` to generate an ignored local Caddyfile and bind SLIM to localhost, then let Caddy expose the HTTPS URL.
+See [HTTPS with Caddy](/man/sections/HTTPS-with-Caddy.md).

 ## Optional Shotgun Modules

 By default, SLIM starts without the large shotgun metagenomics databases, so Kraken2-Bracken, SingleM, and mOTUs are hidden from the module list.